OnionIoT/Onion-Docs/Omega2/Kit-Guides/Arduino/experiments/10-shift-register.md

 We are only using three Arduino Dock pins to control eight LEDs by taking advantage of the shift register.
 Lets begin by declaring the three pin variables (`latchPin`, `clockPin` and `dataPin`) and initializing the three pins as output in `setup()`.

 Each time we want to light up a different LED, we **update the shift register** to send the shift register new signals for each LED.
-We also create a cool oscillating LED animation by using the **bitshifting** technique.

 #### Updating the Shift Register